All Guides

 • How is drift prevented?

-Human code review for agent PRs doesn't scale.
-If agents can produce 50 PRs a day, humans can't review 50 PRs a day — not carefully, anyway.
-The answer isn't to skip review; it's to redesign what gets reviewed, by whom, and how.
+Human code review for agent PRs does not scale.
+If agents can produce 50 PRs a day, humans cannot review 50 PRs a day carefully.
+The answer is not to skip review.
+The answer is to redesign what gets reviewed, by whom, and how.

 The review scaling problem